jansemmelink/ussd/README.md

 - implement few examples to see how possible it is
 - try rest API to manage ussd definitions? i.e. run-time menu definition and editing safed to file - over multiple instances...
 - consider how NGF need to change to use this
+- make ussd.ReqType and ussd.ResType separate because not completely the same

 # USSD Processing #
 USSD request is either:

 - BEGIN <ussd code> to start a new USSD session